Climate Change

 Challenge

 ENES is a European research infrastructure that, in collaboration with partners around the world, supports climate modellers in their work.
-The community of climate modellers has always been characterised by a great openness regarding the use of their data in their own as well as other research domains.
+The community has always been characterised by a great openness regarding the use of their data in their own as well as other research domains.
 Providing researchers with services embedded in European and international infrastructures has therefore always been essential for their research.
 A huge data space exists in ENES, which cannot be found in the EOSC, neither on a fine-granular nor on a coarse-granular level.
 For some ENES data collections, DataCite DOIs are assigned.
 These usually refer to tens of thousands of data objects that need to be grouped into different levels of aggregation for which no PIDs are currently available.
-Additionally, especially crucial for the interdisciplinary re-use, data still misses context formed by producers, experiments, projects, devices, etc as well as metadata crosswalks.
+Additionally, especially crucial for the interdisciplinary reuse, data still misses context formed by producers, experiments, projects, devices, etc as well as metadata crosswalks.

 Case study description